Culture

 9:30-16:30 *9:00-17:00 (July-September)

-Mondays (closed the following weekday if Monday is a national holiday, temporary closures, no holidays in February and from July to September, closed from December 29 to January 3)
+Mondays (if a national holiday falls on a Monday, the following weekday will be closed, and there will be temporary closures, open every day in February and July to September, closed from December 29th to January 3rd)

 Adults 550 yen, high school and university students 200 yen, elementary and junior high school students, seniors 65 and older free